luigiquiros/inventa/docs/installation.md

 <h1>Installation</h1>

-There are two way to work with inventa:
+There are two ways to work with inventa:

 ### A) Running inventa with Binder: